LOADING ...

 early pioneers and the settlers little houses

-and stuff like that And they didn't have like
+and stuff like that And they have houses like

-we got now, with bathrooms and stuff. built little
+we got now, with bathrooms and stuff.
+They little

 privies out back.
-And late at night, a kid would
+And at night, maybe a kid would

-to go, and he'd go stomping out there in the
+have to go, and he'd go out there in the

-pictures of forts with the wooden points all
+pictures of them with the wooden points all

 around.
 You probably them points was for Indians.